tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

 Clicking on these menu items will start up the appropriate version of the specified application, with any other required modules automatically loaded.

 .. note::
-   If you need customised versions of applications or supporting modules (such as custom Anaconda virtual environments) you should load/activate these as appropriate from the ``Konsole`` command window, in the same way as the ARC or HTC systems.
+   If you need customised versions of applications or supporting modules (such as custom Anaconda virtual environments) you should load/activate and run these as appropriate from the ``Konsole`` command window, in the same way as the ARC or HTC systems.